Monitors - New UI

 Raise an alert of priority | Choose the priority of the alert that will be raised: • Critical • High • Moderate • Low • Information |

 NOTE A Software monitor cannot alert on missing software but the following ComStore components can: Monitor if Application is not installed and Software Detection Monitor.
-To learn how to download a component from the ComStore and how to use it, refer to ComStore - New UI and Component Library - New UI.
+To learn how to download a component from the ComStore and how to use it, refer to ComStore and Component Library.

-NOTE The Threat Detection monitor is only available as part of an Endpoint Security policy.
-Refer to Datto EDR in Endpoint Security policy.
+NOTE The Threat Detection monitor is available only as part of an Endpoint Security policy.
+Refer to Datto Endpoint Security in Endpoint Security policy.

 You can monitor for threat detection rules.
 If indicators of compromise are detected, the monitor will raise an Endpoint Security alert, and the alert message will contain the following text: Endpoint Security Threat detected on this device.